Middlesex Community College

 Persona Study

-To ensure the new design aligns with the diverse student audience, I teamed up with various college departments to develop these loyal persona profiles.
+I teamed up with various college departments to develop loyal persona profiles.
 This collaborative effort allowed us to gather insights from different perspectives on who our students were.
 We also relied on data from our enrolled students to further refine these personas, ensuring they were grounded in real experiences and needs.

 Prototype & Design